After reading this article, check out our Halo Sport for Musicians page!

 Neuropriming with Halo Sport has proven to be an effective way to accelerate musical training and take musicianship to the next level.
-Musical performance is the same as any sport, neurologically speaking.
+Performing music is the same as any sport, neurologically speaking.
 The key is learning how to properly control your muscles to achieve the proper action; in this case, notes, chords, and rhythms.
 Neuropriming with Halo Sport improves the rate that the brain acquires physical skill, technique, and motor sequences and facilitates the transfer of rhythmic motor patterns involved in music into more efficient neural circuits.
 Through the use of Halo Sport, musicians can learn to be more precise and consistent in their movements, allowing them learn musical pieces faster.
 Note Halo Sport does not help you memorize sheet music; rather, it helps improve the physical aspect of music training.

 If you have more time, click here to see the extended video case study that features an interview with acclaimed cellist Pablo Fernandez.

 A bit more about how Halo Sport works: The headset puts your brain's motor cortex into a temporary state of hyperplasticity, which optimizes the connection between your brain and muscles.
 This helps to accelerate gains in any physical skill, especially when the neurostimulation is paired with focused repetitive training.
 We have stimulation sessions for both the right and left hands, so depending on what you want to work on (like fretting versus picking on a guitar, for instance), you can select the corresponding Neuropriming session.
 Regardless of which of these sessions you select, it will have a positive effect on both hands (just more of an emphasis on one or the other).
 There is also a setting for Legs, Core & Arms, which is useful for when you are working on larger muscle groups (such as when dancing or playing a drumset).